Coft/H4PH/README.md

 Why?
 ===
-Prevents making typo and using invalid attrs Facilitate writing "', and hinting by IDE
+Prevents making typo and using invalid attrs.
+Facilitate writing "', and hinting by IDE

 Installation